ShFANI/ShFANI.github.io/README.md

 # Statistician

 ### Education
-PhD in Statistics
-The University of Auckland, NZ
+PhD in Statistics, The University of Auckland, NZ

 ### Work Experience
 - Project 1